Analysis on Pakistan's Wheat Economy and Wheat Production

 THE IMPORTANCE OF WHEAT: Wheat is Pakistan's staple diet.
 As per the latest statistics from the USDA's annual report on grain in Pakistan, 80 percent of farmers grow wheat on over 9 million hectares - or 40 percent of Pakistan's agricultural land.
 It accounts for 10 percent of valued added in agriculture and contributes over two percent to GDP.
 The Rabi crop is sown in the winter months from October to December and harvested in March to May.
 Its marketing year (MY) is from May to April.

-Wheat flour forms around 72 percent of the nation's daily caloric intake.
+Wheat flour made by flour mill machinery forms around 72 percent of the nation's daily caloric intake.
 With an annual per-capita consumption estimate of around 124kg, Pakistan is one of the world's foremost consumers of wheat.
 The world average is around 68kg as per the FAO.
 Hence, given the essential nature of this commodity, it's no surprise that the government has had its claws in the wheat industry since the late 1950s.

 GLOBAL WHEAT MARKET: Pakistan ranks in the top 7 wheat producing countries of the world, with an average 25 million tons per year.
 However, the country's wheat productivity is not that impressive.
 According to the World Bank, Pakistan's cereal yield during 2010 to 2014 was 2722kg per hectare, as against India's 2962kg per hectare and Bangladesh's 4357kg per hectare.
 However, the USDA expects this figure to improve to over 2800kg per hectare this year.